 Photo: wikimedia commons

-Also known as the Liberator (El Libertador), Simón Bolivar was an outstanding Venezuelan military and political leader who played a key role in the liberation from Spanish domination of as many as 6 countries of South and Central America - Venezuela, Bolivia, Colombia, Ecuador, Peru and Panama.
-Bolivar was born into a wealthy aristocratic family, but he devoted most of his life to military campaigns and the struggle for the independence of the Spanish colonies in America.
-The country of Bolivia, by the way, was named after this hero and liberator.
+Also known as the Libertador (El Libertador), Simon Bolivar was a prominent Venezuelan military and political leader who played key role in the liberation from Spanish domination of as many as 6 countries of South and Central America - Venezuela, Bolivia, Colombia, Ecuador, Peru and Panama.
+Bolivar was born into a wealthy aristocratic family, but he devoted most of his life to military campaigns and the fight for the independence of the Spanish colonies in America.
+The country of Bolivia, by the way, was named in honor of this hero and liberator.

 18. Albert Einstein